Openscapes/cohort-planning/.github/ISSUE_TEMPLATE/prepare-cohort-call-.md

 ---
 name: 'Prepare Cohort Call '
 about: use for all Cohort Calls
-title: Prepare Cohort Call [ year-cohort-name ]
+title: 'Prepare Cohort Call # '
 labels: ahead-of
 assignees: stefaniebutland